rivzadrian/Finetune-Qwen2.5VL/README.md

 python main.py config/vlm_config.yaml config/accelerate.yaml
 ```

-The `vlm_config.yaml` should contain your training configurations and  `accelerate.yaml` should contain accelerate configurations.
-If you want to use multiple GPUs, setting `use_accelerate: true` in `vlm_config.yaml`.
+The `vlm_config.yaml` should contain your training configurations and  `accelerate.yaml` should contain `accelerate` configurations.
+If you want to use multiple GPUs, set `use_accelerate: true` in `vlm_config.yaml`.

+A better approach would be to use Ray, but I am currently facing some issues that have yet to be resolved.
+I plan to work on this further in the future.

 ### 2. Merge LoRA Weights